The cansim package provides R bindings to Statistics Canada’s

 first step.
 This is implemented in the package with the

-get_cansim_table_overview(table_number)
+get_cansim_table_overview(table_number) function.

 When a table number is unknown, you can browse the available tables or search by survey name, keyword or title.